 Hood Rubber Company

-The library’s digital collection includes a history of the Hood Rubber Company by its founder, Alfred A. Glidden; this set of images shows the Hood factory through the years.
+The library’s digital collection includes a A Brief History of the Hood Rubber Company (1938) by its founder, Alfred A. Glidden; this set of images shows the Hood factory through the years.
 There are many more images in the Digital Commonwealth collection called Watertown Businesses.

 Local entrepreneur Sterling Elliott registered dozens of patents.
 His most successful invention, an automatic addressing machine, became the signature product of the Elliott Addressing Machine Company.
 The Story of a Father and Son, or “Unscrewing the Inscrutable” is a 1941 company brochure that doubles as a history of the Elliott family and business.